Profile image

 Natasha Abrahart Inquest

 Represented the family of a vulnerable young woman who took her own life while a student at Bristol University, leading to a conclusion of neglect regarding her mental health care and treatment.
-The case was the subject of a BBC documentary.
+The case contributed to new guidance on the rights of disabled students, and was the subject of a BBC documentary.

 Claims Against the Police and Public Authorities